d3edle/d3edle/README.md

 ## Heya! 👋
-I'm d3edle - a developer at western trying to make something fun (if my brain will let me)
+I'm d3edle - a student at western that occassionally makes something I think is fun (if my brain will let me)
 <!--
 **d3edle/d3edle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.